ParadiseforAndaChen/FLOW-DISENTANGLED-FEATURE-IMPORTANCE/README.md

 ## Description
 ### Description of folders
 1. **Exp1**: Implementation of the experiments in Section 4.1.
-   Run `Exp1.py` to use different combinations of sample size and $\rho$.
+   Run `Exp1.py` to evaluate different combinations of sample size and $\rho$.
-   For summarizing the final results, run `Exp1_plot.py` to generate the corresponding figures.
+   Use `Exp1_plot.py` to generate the corresponding figures.

 2. **Exp2**: Implementation of the experiments in Section 4.2.
-   Run `Exp2.py` with the provided settings to reproduce the benchmark comparisons.
+   Run `Exp2.py` with the provided settings to reproduce the benchmark comparisons on complex feature distributions.
-   Use `Exp2_plot.py` to visualize and analyze the results.
+   Use `Exp2_plot.py` to generate the corresponding figures.

+3. **Exp3**: Implementation of the experiments in Appendix E.1.
+   Run `Exp3.py` with the provided settings to reproduce the benchmark comparisons with different predictors.
+   Use `Exp3_plot.py` to generate the corresponding figures.